Grenada, West Indies

 -

 In the St. George marketplace women line the streets with their fare.
-Normally subdued, the market comes alive when cruise ships might dock for the afternoon.
+Normally subdued, the market comes alive when invasive cruise ships dock for the afternoon.

 -

-Banana trees and animals can be seen alongside the roads.
+Banana trees and animals are seen alongside the roads.

 -